alanreidt/javascript-fundamentals-note/README.md

 ## A value of this identifier
 In the global context (inside the script), `this` refers to the global object (it's the window object inside browsers),no matter what mode you use.

-Arrow function doesn't have `this` identifier.
+The arrow function doesn't have `this` identifier.
 It takes it from an outer Lexical Environment.
 So, it depends on where it was declared.

 In other words:
-- `this` will refer to the global object, if arrow function was declared inside the global context;
+- `this` will refer to the global object, if an arrow function was declared inside the global context;
-- the same is true, if arrow function was declared as an object's method — an object has no `this` inside its LE;
+- the same is true, if an arrow function was declared as an object's method — objects don't specify `this` inside their LE;
-- `this` will refer to an object, if arrow function was declared inside one of its methods (or inside Class constructor).
+- `this` will refer to an object, if an arrow function was declared inside one of its methods (or inside the Class constructor).

-Function declaration and expression, on the other hand, depends on how it was called (invoked).
-So, no matter where it was declared, `this` in such a function will be assigned after (during) an invocation.
+The function declaration (or expression), on the other hand, depends on how it was called (invoked).
+So, no matter where it was declared, `this` in such a function will be assigned based upon an invocation.

 There are 4 ways to do it:
 - Simple invocation: `myFunction()`